OSI-Schicht-8/CalcShadowMask/README.md

 ## description
 The CalcShadowMask function uses the blitter to calculate a shadow mask.
 The following parameters are needed:
-+UWORD *imgdata - a pointer to the source image data +UWORD *shadowmask - a pointer to the destination image data (the final shadow mask) +int depth - the number of bitplanes of the source image +int width - the width (in words) of the source image +int height - the height of the source images (number or rows)
++ UWORD *imgdata - a pointer to the source image data
++ UWORD *shadowmask - a pointer to the destination image data (the final shadow mask)
++ int depth - the number of bitplanes of the source image
++ int width - the width (in words) of the source image
++ int height - the height of the source images (number or rows)

 OwnBlitter() takes exclusive access to the hardware blitter.